-To create a new variant from the "Variants" tab, click the [Add Variant] - button below the table.
+To create a new variant from the "Variants" tab, select the [Add variant] button below the table.

 Select the deciding factor in determining success of a variant from the menu:

-Select the strategy that will be used by BlueConic to pick the variant of the dialogue that a user will see when encountering the dialogue for the first time.
-On subsequent encounters the visitor will see the same variant as presented the first time.
+Select the strategy that BlueConic should used to pick the dialogue variant that people should see when encountering the dialogue for the first time.
+On subsequent encounters, they will see the same variant that was presented the first time.

 The options are:

-The Evaluate At setting makes it possible for you to determine how the variants are performing with respect to each other at a specific point.
-For example, this allows you to configure optimization to stop showing all variants except the one that performs the best or automatically serve up the variants that score higher more often than those that score lower.
-The options for the evaluation period are:
+The Evaluate at setting makes it possible for you to determine how the variants are performing with respect to each other at a specific point.
+For example, this lets you configure optimization to stop showing all variants except for the best-performing one, or to automatically serve up the variants that score higher more often than those that score lower.
+Options for the evaluation period are: